-- a) Oversee the executive management and approve a policy for monitoring and reviewing its performance, to achieve the corporate goals and ensure the soundness of all Bank operations - b) Specify the strategic objectives of the Bank, instruct the executive management to set a strategy for achieving those objectives and approve the strategy and such work plans that are compatible therewith. - all the Bank's activities and that such policies, plans and procedures are in compliance with the relevant applicable legislation, are being circulated to all levels of management and are being regularly reviewed. - d) Identify the Bank's corporate values alongside setting and enforcing clear lines of responsibility and accountability throughout the Bank, as well as establish a corporate culture of high ethical standards and integrity and professional conduct of the Administrators of the Bank. - e) Bear the ultimate responsibility of carrying out the Central Bank of Jordan's requirements and those of other related regulatory authorities in relation to the Bank's business safeguarding the interests of the Stakeholders, ensuring that the Bank is being operated in accordance with its bylaws and internal policies and that effective supervision over the activities of the Bank, including those outsourced, is always available. - to high risks, that the Board is cognisant of the operational environment and associated risks and that all needed risk management instruments and infrastructure are available and able to identify, measure, analyse, assess and monitor all kinds of risks to which the Bank may be exposed to. - h) Ensure an adequate and reliable information management system covering all the activities of the Bank. - Ensure that the Bank's credit policy includes a corporate i) governance evaluation for its customers of public shareholding companies whereby the risk is evaluated by weakness and strength points according to their corporate governance level.
+- a) Oversee the executive management and approve a policy for monitoring and reviewing its performance, to achieve the corporate goals and ensure the soundness of all Bank operations - b) Specify the strategic objectives of the Bank, instruct the executive management to set a strategy for achieving those objectives and approve the strategy and such work plans that are compatible therewith. - the other members of the Board or any member of board c) Ensure the availability of policies, plans and procedures for all the Bank's activities and that such policies, plans and procedures are in compliance with the relevant applicable legislation, are being circulated to all levels of management and are being regularly reviewed. - d) Identify the Bank's corporate values alongside setting and enforcing clear lines of responsibility and accountability throughout the Bank, as well as establish a corporate culture of high ethical standards and integrity and professional conduct of the Administrators of the Bank. - e) Bear the ultimate responsibility of carrying out the Central Bank of Jordan's requirements and those of other related regulatory authorities in relation to the Bank's business safeguarding the interests of the Stakeholders, ensuring that the Bank is being operated in accordance with its bylaws and internal policies and that effective supervision over the activities of the Bank, including those outsourced, is always available. - Taking into account Article (9/c) of this Code, the Board, upon the recommendation of the Nomination and Remuneration Committee, shall approve the appointment, resignation or termination of service of the Chief Executive Officer, the Head of the Internal Audit Division and the Heads of the Compliance Division and the Risk Management Division. - Approve and continuously monitor the implementation of a risk management strategy including the Bank's risk tolerance/appetite and ensure that the Bank is not exposed to high risks, that the Board is cognisant of the operational environment and associated risks and that all needed risk management instruments and infrastructure are available and able to identify, measure, analyse, assess and monitor all kinds of risks to which the Bank may be exposed to. h) Ensure an adequate and reliable information management - system covering all the activities of the Bank.
+Ensure that the Bank's credit policy includes a corporate governance evaluation for its customers of public shareholding companies whereby the risk is evaluated by weakness and strength points according to their corporate governance level.